Floating

 Image source: Apple

 The interesting email layout with separate blocks about different features is definitely a scroll stopper.
 You can also see how they’ve written the email content from the perspective of the reader’s lifestyle — showing how the product subscription will add value to their life.
-You should also plan something like this to maximize your email marketing campaigns.

 Key Takeaways